 This sub-section provides a brief overview of the government's potential funding sources and the cost and risks associated with various financing sources.
-The available funding will be provided either through marketable and non-marketable borrowing instruments.
-Table 2 exhibits the cost and risk characteristics of the potential marketable and non-marketable borrowing instruments of Cyprus.
+The available funding is being provided either through marketable and non-marketable borrowing instruments.
+Table 2 exbibits the cost and risk characteristics of the potential marketable and non-marketable borrowing instruments of Cyprus.

-The Government has to meet its gross financing needs either from external or domestic sources, depending on the government's cost and risk level of tolerance.
+The Government has to meet its gross financing needs either from external or domestic sources, considering the government's cost and risk level of tolerance.
 Given that domestic funding is limited, the focus of the Government is to finance its gross financing needs mainly through external funding.
 It is noted that external funding will continue to be, de facto, the government's preferred financing source in the near future as the said financing has the necessary funds and it is cost effective and long-term.
-A target has been set underlining that at least 70% of the gross financing needs for the period 2022-2024 will come from external sources, of which the majority will be through EMTN issuances in the international market.
+A target has been set underlining that at least 60% of the gross financing needs for the period 2023-2025 will be covered by external sources, of which the majority will be through EMTN issuances in the international market.